pierrediedhiou/cybersecurity-journey/glossary.md

 content type of a response instead of using the declared Content-Type header.
 Can be exploited for XSS.
 Prevented by
 X-Content-Type-Options: nosniff
+- **Memory Image** — A copy of data inside a system's RAM.
+Volatile — lost when the system is powered off or restarted.
+Contains open files, running processes and active network connections.
+Should always be captured before disk images
+- **Mobile Forensics** — Digital forensics investigating mobile devices, extracting evidence like call records, text messages and GPS locations
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services